linkerd/linkerd2-conformance/README.md

 ## Repository Structure

-- [`specs`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/specs) contains the tests for each of the features in a organized into packages. `specs/specs.go` exports these specs as a single runnable unit
+- [`tests`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/specs) contains the tests for each of the features in a organized into packages
 - [`sonobuoy`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/sonobuoy) contains the items required to be able to run the tests as a [Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) plugin
 - [`utils`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/utils) contains helper functions that can be used while writing conformance tests
-- [`conformance_test.go`](https://github.com/mayankshah1607/linkerd2-conformance/blob/master/conformance_test.go) is the entry point into the tests
+- [`bin`](https://github.com/mayankshah1607/linkerd2-conformance/blob/master/bin) contains useful helper scripts to build/push the Docker image and running the tests

 ## Configuring your tests